 Robinhood allows you to buy 7 cryptocurrencies – Bitcoin, Bitcoin Cash, Bitcoin SV, Dogecoin, Ethereum, Ethereum Classic and Litecoin.
 Robinhood supports real-time market data for a further 10 cryptocurrencies, including Dash, Monero, Ripple, Stellar and Zcash.

-Fees: Why are Coinbase fees so high?
+Why are Coinbase fees so high in the first place?